On the Structural Parameterizations of 2-Club with Triangle Constraints: Abstract

 \section{Abstract}

 Given an undirected graph $G = (V, E)$ and an integer $k$, the {\sclub} asks if $G$ contains a vertex subset $S$ of at least $k$ vertices such that $G[S]$ has diameter at most $s$.
 Recently, {\trangle} {\sclub}, and {\etrangle} {\sclub} that generalize the notion of {\sclub} have been studied by Garvardt et al. [TOCS-2023, IWOCA-2022] from the perspective of parameterized complexity.
 Given a graph $G$ and an integer $k$, the {\trangle} {\sclub} asks if there is an {\sclub} $S$ with at least $k$ vertices such that every vertex $u \in S$ is part of at least $r$ triangles in $G[S]$.
-In this paper, we initiate a systematic study of {\trangle} {\sclub} for every integer $r \geq 1$ from the perspective of structural parameters of the input graph.
-In particular, we provide FPT algorithms for {\trangle} {\twoclub} when parameterized by the treewidth (${\trw}$) of the input graph, and an XP algorithm when parameterized by the $h$-index of the input graph.
-Additionally, when parameterized by the feedback edge number (${\fes}$) of the input graph., we provide a kernel of $\OO({\fes})$ edges for {\trangle} {\sclub}.
+In this paper, we initiate a systematic study of {\trangle} {\twoclub} for every integer $r \geq 1$ from the perspective of structural parameters of the input graph.
+In particular, we provide an FPT algorithm for {\trangle} {\twoclub} when parameterized by the treewidth (${\trw}$) of the input graph and corresponding lower bound.
+Additionally, when parameterized by the feedback edge number (${\fes}$) of the input graph, we provide a kernel of $\OO({\fes})$ edges for {\trangle} {\twoclub}.